H4HWV2011/msjarvis-public-docs/thesis/06-geodb-spatial-body.md

 # PostgreSQL jarvis-local-resources-db — port 5435
 # ⚠️ Confirmed: database name is "postgres", not the container name
+# ⚠️ Gate 26 MUST use port 5435 — do NOT substitute port 5432.
+#    The memories table does not exist on msjarvis schema.
 pg_conn_resources = psycopg2.connect(
     host="localhost", port=5435,
     database="postgres",